Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

-Rare di-leptonic decays of neutral pseudoscalar mesons are important for probing new physics since the rate of these decays is suppressed in the SM.
+\paragraph{\underline{\bf Rare Decays of Mesons :} } Rare di-leptonic decays of neutral pseudoscalar mesons are important for probing new physics since the rate of these decays is suppressed in the SM.
 In this study, we primarily focus on FCNC processes, like $b\to s \mu^+\mu^-$, $b\to d \mu^+\mu^-$, $s\to d \mu^+\mu^-$.
 Examples of such decays include $ B_s^0 \to \mu^+ \mu^-, ~B^0 \to \mu^+ \mu^-, ~ K_{L,S} \to \mu^+ \mu^- $.
-Decay to other leptons like electron and tau is also possible depending on the kinematics.
-For decay to tau, only the upper bound of the branching ratio is available, whereas, for electron, the branching ratio for our case will be very suppressed as the effect of considering MFV type coupling.
-Our model contributes to these processes via the diagram shown in Fig. \ref{fig:btosll}.
-Experimental data on respective branching ratios are available from different collaborations, like Belle-II, LHCb, ATLAS, and CMS.
-Following are the experimental data of the branching ratios are \cite{ PDG:2022, LHCb:2021trn, LHCb:2020ycd}:
+Decay to other leptons, like electrons and taus, is also possible depending on the kinematics.
+For decay to tau, only the upper bound of the branching ratio is available, whereas for electron, the branching ratio for our case will be very suppressed due to the effect of considering MFV-type coupling.
+Our model contributes to these processes via the diagram shown in fig.~\ref{fig:btosll}.
+Experimental data on the respective branching ratios are available from various collaborations, including Belle-II, LHCb, ATLAS, and CMS.
+The following are the experimental data of the branching ratios \cite{ PDG:2022, LHCb:2021trn, LHCb:2020ycd}:

 The SM contribution will be dependent only on $C_{10}$, including the QED corrections the SM predictions are given as \cite{Beneke:2019slt}: